belovedpearl/AfricanRecipes-PP4/README.md

 Sort recipe posts by country name so that I can see only the recipe post of intrested countries.

 If my search  by country returned no results, have a message displayed informing me of no posts related to my country search.

+---
+## Unregistered-user-User-Story

+These user stories were outlined to determine specifically, what unregistered user should be able to do.

+Sign-up and create an account, so that I can access the detailed functionality of the application.
+Sign-in to that created account, so that I can access the detailed functionality of the application.

+---

+## Registered user User Story

+These user stories helped to determine what registered users specifically should be able to do.

+As a registered user I can ...

+* Sign in to an already existing account, so that I can access the full functionality of the application.

+* Edit recipe posts I created so that I can improve or modify the content.

+* Delete recipe posts I created so that I know that I have the control of the content I created.

+* Change the password for that account, so that it becomes more memorable.

+* Sign-out easily, when already signed-in, so that I can be sure that my session was closed securely.

+* Have my sign-in status reflected back to me, so that I can be sure that I have signed-in.

+* Add a recipe post easily so that I can share food recipe on the website.

+* Apply rich text formatting to the content of my recipe, so that I can better express myself and provide additional structure to my recipe.

+* Upload an image to my recipe, so that I can show other users what the recipe looks like.

+* If there is no recipe when searching by countrry, have that reflected back to me so that I know that there is no recipe for the selected country.

+* Allow for confirmation of delete recipe befor deletion, so that I cannot accidentally delete any recipe post.

+* Be alerted when I have posted a recipe, so that I can be assured that I have submitted the recipe.

+* Be informed when I have successfully signed in, so that I can be assured that I have submitted the right details.

+* Be informed when I have updated a recipe, so that I can be assured that I have updated the recipe.

+* Be informed when I have deleted a recipe, so that I can be assured that I have deleted the recipe.

+* When viewing a recipe detail, like the page , so that I can express my thoughts of the recipe.

+* When viewing a recipe detail, dislike the page , so that I can express my thoughts of the recipe.